Haimlem/football-management-app/README.md

     ```

 ## Usage
-Once the application is running, you can use tools like Postman or cURL to interact with the API endpoints.
+Once the application runs, you can use tools like Postman or cURL to interact with the API endpoints.

 ## API Endpoints